About Lynn's Consignments in Ventura, CA

 I needed at least 4,000 square feet to start.
 The most successful furniture consignment stores in the Coachella Valley have between 8,000 to 20,000 square feet.
 My location at 1975 E. Main Street is the perfect place to start and may be all I need if I can turn my inventory as fast as I think I can.
 I also spoke to a woman at the Assistance League Bargain Box Thrift Store (who occupied my new space for over 26 years) who told me the story of the building’s owner, Allyn, and how much they all loved him.
 She mentioned that he had lived upstairs at 1975 E. Main and passed away at 97.
 He sounded like a wonderful person and someone that reminded me very much of my grandmother who was born in 1912.

-My niche will be my expertise in fine antiques, vintage collectibles along with the skill I have in taking newer items and mixing all of these together to create a fun and unique shopping experience.
+My niche has been my expertise in fine antiques and vintage collectibles along with the skills I have of taking newer items and mixing all of these together to create a fun and unique shopping experience.
 I will also continue to sell online.

-We want to make Lynn’s Consignments a fun and special place to shop.
+We have strived to make Lynn’s Consignments a fun and special place to shop.
 The kind of place where you will want to stop in at least once a week to see what is new.

 Just like my father, I always make it a point to remember everyone’s name…whether they are parents of my kid’s friends, my grocery store clerk, my post office worker or a server in a restaurant.
-My store will be that place (just like Cheers) where everyone knows your name .
+My store is that place (just like Cheers) where everyone knows your name .

-On an ending note, I really feel my dad’s hand in all of this.
+I really felt my dad’s hand in all of this.
 My lease in Palm Desert was up on March 1, 2018 and my dream to have the grand opening of Lynn’s Consignments on Thursday, March 1, 2018 came true!
 My dad’s 84th birthday.
 Thank you VENTURA!